-resources and to facilitate continued growth.
-FH aspires to expand and diversify its partnerships with the U.S. Government and multi-lateral organizations, including existing relationships within USAID.
+Development has a bold mandate: to architect, lead and implement a well-crafted matrixed business model to drive the FH institutional development strategy, presence, resources and to facilitate continued growth.
+FH aspires to expand, diversify, and expand its partnerships with the U.S. Government and multi-lateral organizations, including existing relationships within USAID and USDA.
 The VP will direct a re-imagined strategy that will continue to distinguish FH as a partner of choice.
-The VP will ambitiously facilitate, plan, source, identify, and close public development opportunities with a focus on U.S. Government funding sources.
+The VP will facilitate, plan, source, identify, and close.
+The VP will bring a hunger and zeal for the mission of FH.
+Armed with strong cash reserves, the VP will have the opportunity to build and motivate a Public Resources Development Team to secure the resources required to achieve the strategic vision.

-Additionally, the VP will be fully engaged to cultivate new relationships and expand current public funders support of FH.
+The VP will be fully engaged to cultivate new relationships and expand current public funders support of FH.
 The VP will be called, with passion and humility, to envision and lead the next era of growth in FH institutional funding.

 The pipeline of institutional support fuels the work of FH globally.
 Food for the Hungry is growing investments through institutional business development as part of its strategic plan, with focus on the existing U.S. Government agencies, while continuing to show impact to expand funding within the other branches of government.
-In partnership with the VP of Program Delivery, the VP PDSR will effectively collaborate to ensure goals are aligned with public funding opportunities and the requirements of the country offices.
-The current budgeted goal for institutional development revenue is \$100 million.
+The VP of Public Resources Development will effectively collaborate to ensure goals are aligned with public funding opportunities and the requirements of the country offices.
+The current budgeted revenue goal for institutional development is \$78 million.

 Food for the Hungry is making a deep commitment to growing and diversifying institutional grants and contracts to impact exponentially more families and communities.
-The VP PDSR team will play a mission-critical role in making a difference for millions of children, families and communities.
+The Public Resources Development team will play a mission-critical role in making a difference for millions of children, families and communities.